iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 > So I got a positive test; the app REFUSES my code saying that theres an error or that something went wrong i deleted the app; redownloaded it; cleared the cache and nothing works but the MDH wanted me to download the app.<br> :date: __2020-12-30 02:19:23__

 > Very poorly engineered.
 The fact that there is only one notification category is a problem in-and-of itself.
 That my downloads list is full of exposure check files is another.
 Other reviews complain about requiring completely new setup every time a needed service is disabled and re-enabled.
 Overall, the functionality is important, but I cannot endorse the engineering effort here.<br> :date: __2020-12-26 21:37:47__

-> I think this app is fine.
-However I live in a boarder area MN WI, and WI also has a tracking app.
-I can only use one at a time, not both.
-For me this is a problem.
-Isn't there a way you can create them to work at the same time and give people like me better coverage?<br> :date: __2020-12-26 13:51:11__

-> Verification code is not work.<br> :date: __2020-12-20 06:19:01__